duxonline/Mango/README.md

-MangoCommerce is a simple eCommerce module written in Go language.
+A simple sample written in Go language.